 Footnotes on my blog posts.
 7

-I am a renowned pizza snob who believes that Old Forge, Pennsylvania, is the Pizza Capitol of the World.
-I would rather eat frozen pizza than the stuff that most places bake out here in the Pacific Northwest.
+I am a pizza snob who believes that Old Forge, Pennsylvania, is the Pizza Capital of the World.

 F*cking bullies 8

 1 But there are a number of albums that could be considered a close second.
 This includes but is certainly not limited to Bob Dylan’s Blonde On Blonde (1966), the Byrds’ Younger Than Yesterday (1967), The Band’s Music From Big Pink and the Rolling Stones’ Beggars Banquet (1968), From Elvis In Memphis (1969), the Kinks’ Arthur (1969), and the Beach Boys’ Sunflower (1970).